matiasdelbel/android-zygote-multi-modules/README.md

 ## Prerequisites
 - Have an account on Github
-- Have an account on TravisCI or CircleCI associated with your Github user.
+- Have an account on CircleCI associated with your Github user.
 - Have an account on CodeCov associated with your Github user.

 ## How to use it?
-- Click the `Use this template` button and complete the flow until you create a new repository from this project.
+- Click the `Use this template` button and complete the flow until you create a new repository.
 - Rename the featureA folder
 - Change the package name on the Android manifest of the gateway, presentation and domain modules.
 - Change the package name on the Android manifest of app.
 Also, do not forget to rename the app package and the `applicationId` on the `build.gradle` file on the app module
-- Push changes in the repository that you've just created (do not forget of change this README).
+- Push changes in the repository that you've just created (do not forget of update this README).

-### Continuous Integration
+## Continuous Integration
-In this template, you'll find a basic configuration, for both TravisCI and CircleCI.
-Choose whoever you like and follow the next steps:

-##### TravisCI
-- Turn on your project on Travis `https://travis-ci.org/<User>/<project-name>/settings`
-- Remove the .circleci folder

-##### CircleCI
-- Find and turn on your project on Circle `https://circleci.com/add-projects/gh/<User>`
+This repository have a basic configuration to build your project on CircleCI.
+To start using it you need to turn on your project in [https://circleci.com/add-projects/gh/<User>](https://circleci.com/add-projects/gh/<User>)
-- Remove the .travis.yml file
+Edit the file `.circleci/config.yml` to customize your builds.

 ## What will you find on this zygote?
 Here you'll find an Android template project with some basic configuration.